sumantkataria/Udemy-Javascript-Algorithms-DataStructures/README.md

 # - This pattern involves dividing a data set into smaller chunks & then repeating a process with a subset of data.
 # - This pattern can tremendously decrease time complexity.

+# Searching
+# - Searching is the process of finding item from the collection/list.

+# Sorting
+# -Sorting is the process of rearranging the items in the collection(e.g. an array) so that the items are in some kind of order.

 # Recursion-
 # - Used in JSON.parse, JSON.stringify, document.getElementById & DOM traversal algorithms.
 # - Used in Object traversals.